 Also referred to as square breathing, Box Breathing is a deep breathing exercise commonly used to help slow down your breathing and is a powerful stress reliever.
 How does it work?
 It distracts your mind as you count.
 By counting, it can calm your nervous system and decrease your body's stress level.

-Box Breathing is a simple but powerful and effective relaxing technique by focusing on your breathing.
+Box Breathing is a simple but powerful and effective relaxing technique by focuses on your breathing.
 There are plenty of benefits, including reducing stress and improving your mood.
 Other benefits include:

-Similar to any form of exercise or yoga routine, it’s important to prepare yourself.
-First, you’ll want to make sure that you are lying flat on the floor (you can use a yoga mat or sheet) or sitting upright comfortably in a chair.
+Like any exercise or yoga routine, it’s important to prepare yourself.
+First, you’ll want to ensure that you are lying flat on the floor (you can use a yoga mat or sheet) or sitting comfortably in a chair.
 Your feet should be flat on the floor if sitting in a chair, with all ten toes firmly planted.
 Choose a stress-free and quiet environment.
 That way, you can focus on your posture and breathing.

 Now you’re ready for your 5-minute box breathing exercise with Jason Campbell.
-Follow along as he guides you through the box breathing techniques and exercise.
+Follow along as he guides you through the box breathing techniques and exercises.